ZaneAG/zaneag.github.io/arxa.md

 ### Audio Jacks

 Similar to the power cable, the audio cables were in need of replacement.
-These were not only much smaller, but only needed a simple circular hole to be installed.
+The RCA jacks I picked up were much smaller than the power socket and only needed a simple circular hole to be installed.

 ![AR XA RCA Hole](img/rca-1.jpg)